benjamshu/langdev/jsv/README.md

 In 2015, the lexicons generated during this early development were combined into [JASTU-SEVENSI VIV](0009), and development began anew.

+Documentation and back-development for SEVENSI and its ancestors takes place at <https://github.com/literallybenjam/7c/>.

 ##  Roadmap:  ##